perfsonar/docs/using_psui.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This type of measurement data is stored within a perfSONAR HADES MA service.
 In order to retrieve it:

 1. Click the **Access one way delay, jitter, loss and traceroute data** in the left navigation panel.
-Initially the page loads with no data:
+Initially the page loads with no data.

-  .. image:: images/using_psui-9historical_delay_initial.png
 There is a service selection control located on top of the plugin panel (1).
 Once the desired MA service is selected, a request is sent to it to get all the available measurements from it.
 When the service responds with the available measurements, they are presented to the users in the measurement selection panel (2).
-When a soruce and destination points are selected, the measurement archive is queried for that particular measurement.
+When a source and destination points are selected, the measurement archive is queried for that particular measurement.
 The results from such a query are presented on a graph in the bottom part of the plugin panel (3).

+  .. image:: images/using_psui-9historical_delay_initial.png

 2. A click on the **Pick service** button opens a dialogue for service selection.
 Select the appropriate service.

   .. seealso:: See section `Selecting Service`_ for information on the service selection dialog.